videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 In what follows we are not going to discuss the book thesis any further, on the other hand, we will accept it and bring it into Computer Science.
-First we will see how metaphor help us understand the world of computers, a world that was didn't exist a mere 80 year ago.
+First we will see how metaphor help us understand the world of computers, a world that didn't exist a mere 80 years ago.
 Then we will try to see how metaphor works in the way we structure code, or design algorithms and data structures.
 We will see that we even face problems in our discipline based on what metaphors